XML RSS

 Anorexia

-Your vet will probably give your ferret a pill or liquid medicine for 10 days and then will check a poop sample to make sure the problem has been cured.
+Your vet will probably give your ferret a pill or liquid medicine for 10 days and then will check a poop sample to make sure the parasites are no longer there.

 Giardia lamblia